jpakkane/pitiviinstaller/readme.md

     ../src/sdk-build-tools/buildqt5.sh -s
     ../src/sdk-build-tools/buildifw.sh

-Then cd into the directory that contains this file.
+## Building the installer

+Check out a fresh copy of this repo and dd into it.
 Put the newest Pitivi daily build into `packages/org.pitivi.pitivi/data`.
 Update version numbers and dates in `config/config.xml` and `packages/org.pitivi.pitivi/meta/package.xml`.